clgiebink/academic-kickstart/content/authors/admin/_index.md

 I am passionate about using data to bridge the gap between basic ecology and natural resources management, including the conservation of biodiversity.
 I use statistical models to quantify and understand the effects of land-use and climate change on species’ performance, abundance, and geographic distributions, through the lens of the demographic niche.
 By quantifying the major drivers of population dynamics, I seek to improve ecological forecasting  under alternative management scenarios and accelerate the process of adaptive management.

-In my Master’s research, I am creating a climate-sensitive version of a forestry growth and yield model using the information contained in tree-ring time series data.
-The model combines tree rings and forest inventory data, allowing me to parse the multiple drivers of tree growth and forest stand development, such as climate, competition, and site characteristics.
-The new model will be incorporated into a U.S. Forest Service management tool, the Forest Vegetation Simulator (FVS), which simulates forest dynamics under alternative scenarios.
-More accurate projections of the behavior of forests to climate change is necessary to make informed management decisions that will retain the ecosystem services provided by forests.
+In my [Master’s research]({{< ref “/project/MS-FVS/index.md” >}}), I am creating a climate-sensitive version of a forestry growth and yield model using the information contained in tree-ring time series data.
+The new model will be incorporated into a U.S. Forest Service management tool, the Forest Vegetation Simulator (FVS), which simulates forest dynamics.